important alert

 Businesses that buy and sell property that is frequently the subject of theft (“regulated property”) must apply for a secondhand dealers permit.
 This permit needs to be renewed annually and is nontransferable.

 Apply for a loan from Environmental Services to finance system sewer conversion charges.
-Loans can also cover the cost of paying a qualified contractor to connect a building or manufactured home to the public sewer system or replace a nonconforming sewer connection.
+Loans can also cover the cost of paying a qualified contractor to connect a building to the public sewer system or replace a nonconforming sewer connection.

 The City’s Social Games Permit Program regulates the operators of social games, restricting location, age, dollar amount of play, and other rules to protect the public peace, safety, and morals.
 A person or business that wants to operate a social game must have a permit from the Revenue Division.